The distribution of globular clusters in kinematic spaces does not trace the accretion history of the host galaxy: Conclusions

 \section{Conclusions}

-In this paper, we have analyzed dissipationless $N$-body simulations of a Milky Way-type galaxy accreting one or two satellites with mass ratio 1:10.
+In this paper, we have analysed dissipationless $N$-body simulations of a Milky Way-type galaxy accreting one or two satellites with mass ratio 1:10, as well as some 1:100.
 Each galactic system has a population of disc globular clusters represented by point masses.
-We have analyzed this set of simulations to investigate the possibility to make use of kinematics information to find accreted globular clusters in the Galaxy, remnants of past accretion events and which have lost their spatial coherence.
-In particular, we have examined the energy - angular momentum ($E - L_{z}$) space, and shown that: \begin{itemize} \item[(1)] clusters originating from the same progenitor generally do not group together in $E - L_{z}$ space and thus GCs populating a large range of energy and/or angular momentum could have a common origin; \item[(2)] if several satellites are accreted, their globular cluster populations can overlap, in particular in the region $E - L_{z}$ plane where the most gravitationally bound clusters are found (i.e. low energies); \item[(3)] the clusters distribution does not necessarily match that of the field stars of the same progenitor galaxy: in several cases we find, indeed, that clusters originated from a satellite redistribute in a region of the $E-L_z$ plane dominated by field stars of another satellite.
-Furthermore, a lack of GCs near the stellar overdensities (see Figs.~\ref{fig:xy_maps} and \ref{fig:gcs_stars}) in the $E-L_z$ space does not imply a different origin for this particular overdensity, suggesting a substantial decoupling of the accreted stars and GCs.
-This implies that the correspondence between field stars and associated clusters in this diagram is not necessarily trivial; \item[(4)] the in-situ population of globular clusters (that in our models is initially confined into a disc) can be heated up by the accretion, and a fraction of it acquires halo-like kinematics, thus becoming indistinguishable -- on the basis of the kinematics alone -- from the accreted populations. \end{itemize}
+We have analysed this set of simulations to investigate the possibility to make use of kinematics information to find accreted globular clusters in the Galaxy, remnants of past accretion events and which have lost their spatial coherence.
+In particular, we have examined the energy - angular momentum ($E - L_{z}$) space, and shown that: \begin{itemize} \item[(1)] clusters originating from the same progenitor generally do not group together in $E - L_{z}$ space and thus GCs populating a large range of energy and/or angular momentum could have a common origin; \item[(2)] if several satellites are accreted, their globular cluster populations can overlap, in particular in the region $E - L_{z}$ plane where the most gravitationally bound clusters are found (i.e. low energies); \item[(3)] the clusters distribution does not necessarily match that of the field stars of the same progenitor galaxy: in several cases we find regions of $E-L_z$ space populated by clusters originating from one satellite, but dominated by field stars from another satellite.
+This implies that the correspondence between field stars and associated clusters in the $E-L_z$ diagram is not necessarily trivial: if a certain region of this space is dominated by the stellar debris of a satellite, this does not imply that clusters found in the same region all originated from the same satellite; \item[(4)] the in-situ population of globular clusters (that in our models is initially confined into a disc) can be heated up by the accretion, and a fraction of it acquires halo-like kinematics, thus becoming indistinguishable -- on the basis of the kinematics alone -- from the accreted populations. \end{itemize}